 Schofield-Georgeson, E 2020, 'The State and Capital: Lessons from the first Australian banking royal commission, 1935-1937', Griffith Law Review.

-Schofield-Georgeson, E & Heino, B 2020, 'Work or subsistence?: Guaranteeing jobs and income in the twenty-first century', Australian Journal of Social Issues.
+Schofield-Georgeson, E & Heino, B 2020, 'Work or subsistence?: Guaranteeing jobs and income in the twenty-first century', Journal of Australian Political Economy.

 Neoliberalism has failed to deliver basic social needs of work and subsistence.
 Two key strategies designed to overcome this failure are a jobs guarantee and a universal basic income.
 Although each is buttressed by well-developed bodies of literature, a wide-ranging and rigorous comparison of the advantages and disadvantages of each in the context of contemporary Australian society is lacking.
 This article will compare the performance of each idea across a number of indicators, including effects on employment levels, the wage structure, inflation, funding and the environment, before concluding with some observations about institutional durability and reproducibility.
 As a result of this analysis, we conclude that a jobs guarantee has more to offer contemporary Australian society.